srid/idris-js-template/README.md

-# Nix project template for Idris
+# Nix project template for Idris2

 With VSCode IDE support.